 Bearded dragons will see the other animal as a potential threat and therefore they will stay in a constant state of alertness and defensiveness.

-Finally, your beardie may also be bothered if you leave feeder insects in the tank for too long after a feeding.
+Finally, your beardie may also be bothered if you leave feeder insects in the

 Make sure to remove any remaining insects from the enclosure approximately 20 minutes after feeding time is over.